 - Being a member of a cohort

-Submit a Noyce Scholarship Application and 2 letters of recommendation regarding your commitment to teaching by March 8, 2021.
+- 2 letters of recommendation regarding your commitment to teaching

-Candidates will have an interview and selected CS-STEM Scholars will sign an MOU/contract.
+Candidates will have an interview.
+Those selected CS-STEM Scholars will sign a promissory note.

 Applicants must be majoring in a STEM discipline at PLU with a GPA of 3.0 or higher with junior standing.
 Must plan on applying to and attending the PLU Masters in Education program.
 Applicants must be US citizens or nationals, or permanent residents.
 Consideration will be given to financial need and to candidates from backgrounds underrepresented in teaching.